Tylecodon fragilis (R.A.Dyer) Toelken

 This species is native to South Africa (Northern Cape and Western Cape).

 Tylecodon fragilis is a small succulent with few ascending branches that grow from a small tuberous base.
-The tuber is irregularly shaped, up to 1 inch (2.5 cm) in diameter, with grey peeling bark.
+The tuber is irregularly shaped, with grey peeling bark and up to 1 inch (2.5 cm) in diameter.
 Branches are brittle, smooth, and with pale brown flaking bark.
-They grow up to 14 inches (35 cm) long and up to 0.2 inches (0.5 cm) in diameter.
-Leaves are fleshy, glabrous, green to pale brown, up to 2 inches (5 cm) long, and cylindrical to slightly grooved on the upper surface.
+They grow up to 14 inches (35 cm) long and 0.2 inches (0.5 cm) in diameter.
+Leaves are thick, fleshy, glabrous, green to pale brown, cylindrical to slightly grooved on the upper surface, and up to 2 inches (5 cm) long.
 Flowers are tubular, up to 0.5 inches (1.3 cm) long, yellowish-green, and appear on erect, up to 2.8 inches (7 cm) long thyrses in summer after the plant loses its leaves.

-The specific epithet "fragilis" means "brittle or easily broken" and refers to the branches that are easily broken.
-It derives from the Latin verb "frango," meaning "break or shatter" and the latin suffix "-ilis."
+The specific epithet "fragilis" means "brittle or easily broken" and refers to the easily broken branches.
+It derives from the Latin verb "frango," meaning "break or shatter," and the Latin suffix "-ilis."

 How to Grow and Care for Tylecodon fragilis